Facilitating Exploration with Interaction Snapshots under High Latency: Design Iterations

-We recruited participants online through Amazon Mechanical Turk (17 participants for baseline, and 30 for treatment, 58\% with a bachelors degree or higher, and 46\% female, ranging from 23 to 67 years of age).
-Participants were randomly sorted into either the baseline or treatment group.
-They were shown instructions about the task, and trained to complete two sample assignments before completing actual assignments.
+We recruited participants online through Amazon Mechanical Turk (17 participants for baseline, and 30 for the two treatments, 58\% with bachelors degree or higher, and 46\% female, ranging from 23 to 67 years of age). \add{Participants were compensated \$0.30 per task, with a \$3-5 completion bonus, compliant with Californian minimum wage.} Participants were randomly sorted into either the baseline or treatment group.
+They were shown instructions about the task and trained to complete two sample \replace{assignments before completing actual assignments}{tasks beforehand}.